Haak0/Haak0.github.io/index.md

 Computer Information Technology

 # About me
-24, Oglala Lakota.
-I am currently pursuing an A.A.S in C.I.T at United Tribes.
-I am originally from the Pine Ridge Indian Reservation.
+24, Oglala Sioux Tribe.
+I am currently in my first year of the C.I.T program at United Tribes.
+I moved to North Dakota 3 1/2 years ago.

 # what are you excited about learning from the esiil stars intership?

-# Questions?
+Excited to earn the Python language.